 Freshman English is a foundation course for high school English classes.
 Grammar basics including the parts of speech, the parts of a sentence, phrases, clauses, diagramming, usage, and mechanics are reviewed in conjunction with writing and editing skills.
-Vocabulary is taught through workbooks that emphasize skills to improve reading proficiency and to enhance success on standardized tests.
 Guidelines for formal writing are introduced along with structured paragraph writing and the five-paragraph essay.
 The research unit emphasizes finding credible sources, documenting in MLA style, and summarizing information.
 An exploration of each literary genre includes literary terminology and thematic writing.
 Prominent works include To Kill a Mockingbird, the Odyssey, and Romeo and Juliet.
 Outside reading is an additional requirement for each nine weeks.

 Junior English introduces students to English literature, from Beowulf and Chaucer to Shakespeare and the writers of the Romantic and Victorian periods.
 Students have major outside reading projects each nine weeks.
 Grammar study builds on a review of the basics and emphasizes verbal phrases and clauses.
 Throughout the school year students write short papers on literary topics.
-Students learn the process of writing a major research paper, including library techniques, note cards and rough drafts, outlines, citation form, and formal writing style.
+Students learn the process of writing a major research paper, including library techniques, note cards, rough drafts, outlines, citations, and formal writing style.